maqmo/Gradebook/README.md

 You can use the included SQLite library by adding the jar file to your class path and compiling the source code.

 ### To Compile
+From the command line, enter:
 ```
-javac sqlite-jdbc-3.21.0.jar: DBController.java
+javac -cp sqlite-jdbc-3.21.0.jar GradeBook.java CSVLoader.java DBController.java
 ```

 ### To Execute
 ```
-javac sqlite-jdbc-3.21.0.jar: DBController.java
+java -cp sqlite-jdbc-3.21.0.jar: Gradebook
 ```

-PROGRAM USE:

-You are encouraged to enter a list of students first but it is not mandatory.
+Note: The above compilation will generate the java class files into your **current working direcotory**

+## Program Use:

-1.First enter an assignment category and give it a weight
+1.Enter an assignment category and give it a weight

-2.Enter an assignment, if it is not an already created category, it will be reje
+2.Enter an assignment, if it is not an already created category, it will be rejected

-3.If not done so, enter students, one-by-one or as a csv file (no quotation mark
+3.If not done already, enter students names and id numbers.
+  - Enter each student one-by-one or via .csv file with columns _id_, _name_

 4. Enter scores for previously created assignment(s).
+   - Enter the scores one-by-one or via .csv fiel with columsn: _id_, _score_, _assignment_